suoglu/MCP4725/README.md

 ## Issues

-- High speed mode is not working (Might be solved via reducing pullup resistors, tested breakout board has 10kΩ pullup resistors)
+- High speed mode implementation is not correct, will be corrected later.